When Is the Best Time

 The Paria River and the Escalante River have the lowest elevation cutting their way through the staircase with an elevation difference of 5000 ft to the highest point.
 It is an area of great geological diversity with many different sandstone layers from different periods.
 You can witness such natural wonders at the Wahweap Hoodoos consisting of different sandstone layers.

-7 Reasons Why the Grand Staircase Escalante National Monument is Unique
+7 Reasons Why Grand Staircase Escalante Is Special and Unique

 - Most of the spots are remotely located and not marked.